jrmils89/coding-practice/README.md

 # Purpose

-This is a simple repo for demonstrating some design patterns in JS.
+This is a simple repo for demonstrating some design patterns / simple algos / data structure practice in JS.
 Adapted examples from [Practical Design Patterns in JavaScript](https://www.pluralsight.com/courses/javascript-practical-design-patterns) to use some ES6 features.

-# Patterns Demod
+# Patterns Demo'd

 ## Creational
 * Constructor